Amphiprion nigripes: Distribution

-The Maldive anemonefish is found in the western Indian Ocean in the Maldive Islands, Laccadive Islands, and Sri Lanka.
+The Maldive anemonefish is found in the western Indian Ocean in the Maldive Islands, Laccadive Islands.

 Habitat

 This species typically lives in small groups on outer reef slopes at depths of 2–25 m.
 It is particularly associated with the magnificent sea anemone.

 Feeding

 This anemonefish is omnivorous, and its diet is based on zooplankton, small benthic crustaceans, and algae.

 Behaviour

 Amphiprion nigripes is active during the day.
 It is a protandrous hermaphrodite, which means all fish are hatched as males and later can change sex to female.
 The males live in harems in which an established dominance hierarchy manages the group and keeps individuals at a specific social rank.

 It also aggressively defends its territory and is completely dependent on its sea anemone, which represents its "life insurance" as a safe shelter for the group and for the nest.

 The associative relationship that binds the clownfish and the sea anemone is called mutualism.
 The fish lives within the sea anemone's tentacles and can use it as a shelter because it has developed a thin layer of mucus which covers its body as a protection against the anemone's stinging tentacles, and the presence of the clownfish can be interpreted as a lure to attract potential anemone prey close to its tentacles; the clownfish can also defend the anemone against some reef fishes which could eat the tentacles, such as butterflyfish.